Similarity-Based Supervised User Session Segmentation Method for Behavior Logs: Proposed Model

-As illustrated in Fig.~\ref{fig:feature}, a sliding window was applied around each candidate segmentation point to extract contextual information.
-The window size $w$ determines the range of items considered: \begin{itemize} \item{If $w = 1$, only the immediately preceding and following items are included.} \item{If $w = 4$, the four items before and four after the segmentation point are included.} \end{itemize} This resulted in $2w$ items being referenced, leading to $\displaystyle d = \binom{2w}{2}$ possible pairwise comparisons.
-All possible pairwise combinations within this window were used to compute similarity scores.
-These scores are aggregated to form feature vector $\boldsymbol{x} \in \mathbb{R}^{4d}$, which represents the local context.
+As illustrated in Fig.~\ref{fig:feature}, a sliding window is applied around each candidate segmentation point to extract contextual information.
+The window size $w$ determines the range of items considered.
+If $w = 1$, only the immediately preceding and following items are included, whereas if $w = 4$, four items before and four after the segmentation point are included.
+This results in $2w$ referenced items, yielding $d = {}_{2w}C_{2}$ pairwise comparisons.
+All pairwise combinations within this window are used to compute similarity scores, which are aggregated into a feature vector $\boldsymbol{x} \in \mathbb{R}^{4d}$ representing the local context.